Chapter 13

 Understanding Chapter 13 Bankruptcy in California

 Before you file for Chapter 13 bankruptcy, you must complete the first of two court-approved credit counseling programs.
-Our office will go over your information and prepare your petition while you do this.
+Our office will guide you through your process and prepare your petition during this process.

 How to File Chapter 13 Bankruptcy in California